 The private sector is an important part of the health system in Kenya, with over half of all health facilities being privately owned.
 Vision2030 and the “Big Four Agenda” recognize that achieving UHC will require coordinated efforts by all stakeholders across multiple sectors, and specifically recognize the importance of engaging the private sector given its important role in healthcare.

 However, governments engaging in UHC are faced with an array of complex choices on how strategic purchasing can be effectively utilised to shape health markets for the poor, and on the role that private sector providers can play.

-On Tuesday, 19 March 2019, Innovations for Poverty Action, Marie Stopes Kenya, and Population Services Kenya will co-host an event to discuss the private sector’s role in delivering UHC.
-This policy dialogue aims to advance collaborations on engaging with the private sector and other players for UHC in Kenya.
-With a view towards strengthening the evidence base, implementers, researchers, donors, and policymakers will have the opportunity to discuss challenges, progress, and opportunities of working with the private sector to achieve UHC.
-The fora will deliberate on the following questions, among others:
+On Tuesday, 19 March 2019, Innovations for Poverty Action, Marie Stopes Kenya, and Population Services Kenya co-hosted an event to discuss the private sector’s role in delivering UHC.
+This policy dialogue aimed to advance collaborations on engaging with the private sector and other players for UHC in Kenya.
+With a view towards strengthening the evidence base, implementers, researchers, donors, and policymakers had the opportunity to discuss challenges, progress, and opportunities of working with the private sector to achieve UHC.
+The fora deliberated on the following questions, among others:

 - How can the private sector best support the government to achieve its UHC agenda?